mstksg/inCode/copy/entries/monad-plus-2.md

 indeed Pythagorean triples.
 Out of the 220 journeys undertaken by `triplesUnder 10`, only two of them survived to the end to be successful.
 Out of the 2925 journeys in `triplesUnder 25`, only eight of them made it to the end.
-The rest "died"/failed, and as a result we do not even observer their remains.
+The rest "died"/failed, and as a result we do not even observe their remains.
+It is a cruel and unforgiving world.

 While the full diagram of `triplesUnder 5` has 35 branches, here is a diagram for those branches with $a > 2$, which has 10: